LiaScript/LiaScript-Exporter/README.md

 PDF settings:

---pdf-stylesheet     Inject an local CSS for changing the appearance.
+--pdf-stylesheet           Inject a local CSS for changing the appearance.
---pdf-theme          LiaScript themes: default, turquoise, blue, yellow --pdf-timeout                     Set an additional time horizon to wait until finished.
+--pdf-theme                LiaScript themes: default, turquoise, blue, red, yellow --pdf-timeout              Set an additional time horizon to wait until finished.

 https://github.com/puppeteer/puppeteer/blob/main/docs/api.md#pagepdfoptions

 --pdf-preview              Open preview-browser (default false), print not possible --pdf-scale                Scale of the webpage rendering.
 Defaults to 1.
 Scale amount must be between 0.1 and 2.
 --pdf-displayHeaderFooter  Display header and footer.
 Defaults to false.
 --pdf-headerTemplate       HTML template for the print header, inject classes date, title, url, pageNumber, totalPages --pdf-footerTemplate       HTML template for the print footer.
 Should use the same format as the headerTemplate --pdf-printBackground      Print background graphics.
 Defaults to false --pdf-landscape            Paper orientation.
 Defaults to false.
 --pdf-pageRanges           Paper ranges to print, e.g., "1-5, 8, 11-13"
 --pdf-format               Paper format.
 If set, takes priority over width or height options.
 Defaults to a4.
 --pdf-width                Paper width, accepts values labeled with units.
 --pdf-height               Paper height, accepts values labeled with units.
 --pdf-margin-top           Top margin, accepts values labeled with units.
 --pdf-margin-right         Right margin, accepts values labeled with units.
 --pdf-margin-bottom        Bottom margin, accepts values labeled with units.
 --pdf-margin-left          Left margin, accepts values labeled with units.
 --pdf-preferCSSPageSize    Give any CSS @page size declared in the page priority over what is declared in width and height or format options.
 --pdf-omitBackground       Hides default white background and allows capturing screenshots with transparency.
 Defaults to true.
 ```

 ### SCORM1.2